Article Sept. 6, 2019

 Pelo Direito à Vida (Right to Life)

-ExxonMobil, through the tax incentive from the Fundo da Infância e da Adolescência (Childhood and Adolescence Fund - FIA), supports the Pelo Direito à Vida project sponsored by the Hospital Pequeno Príncipe.
+ExxonMobil, through tax incentive from the Fundo da Infância e da Adolescência (Childhood and Adolescence Fund - FIA), supports the Pelo Direito à Vida project, sponsored by Hospital Pequeno Príncipe.

-The project is based on three pillars: development of scientific research in health, acquisition of high-cost material and equipment and education, with the education of pediatricians and training for the employees.
+The project is based on three pillars: development of scientific research on healthcare, acquisition of high-cost materials and equipment, and education, with the formation of pediatricians and qualification of the workforce.
 The triad seeks to improve the patients' quality of life and the reduction of infant-juvenile mortality in Brazil.

-Founded in 1919 in Curitiba (PR), the Hospital Pequeno Príncipe is a not for profit institution that assists children and adolescents from all over the country.
-The hospital provides over 313,000 visits annually, with about 70 percent of them for children and adolescents served by the the Unified Health System (SUS).
+Founded in 1919 in Curitiba (PR), Hospital Pequeno Príncipe is a non-profit institution that assists children and adolescents from all over the country.
+The hospital provides over 313,000 visits annually, with about 70 percent of them for children and adolescents served by the Unified Health System (SUS).